-The course is enhanced by four webinars that participants will be able to access at any time.
-No additional CEUs are awarded for the webinars listed below; however, they complement the material covered in this class and are recommended to all participants.
+The course is enhanced by four optional recorded webinars that participants can access at any time.
+No additional CEUs are awarded for the recordings listed below; however, they complement the material covered in this class and are recommended to all participants.

-- Leadership- Is Anyone Following?
-Jean Steel - Strategic Planning The Executive Vision, - Dan Mahoney - Environmental Care Care for the Sticks and Stones, Elena Madrid - Finance and Budget: Making Cents of it All, Stuart Brown
+- Leadership-Is Anyone Following?
+Jean Steel - Strategic Planning-The Executive Vision, Dan Mahoney - Environmental Care-Care for the Sticks and Stones, Elena Madrid - Finance and Budget: Making Cents of it All, Stuart Brown

-With webinars and live virtual session training, this class offers more than 36 hours of training.
-The course is approved for 28 hours of credit for assisted living professionals from the Department of Social and Health Services.
+The LEAD course is approved for 28 hours of continuing education credits (CEUS) for assisted living professionals from the Department of Social and Health Services.

-COURSE SCHEDULE
+CLASS SCHEDULE

-The LEAD Executive Training Program is being offered virtually and requires that participants engage in each session to complete the course.
-Participants will need a quiet place without interruption as they will be required to engage in each session via video and audio to ensure participation in discussion and small group activities that are part of the course.
+The LEAD Executive Training Program requires that participants engage in each session via video and audio to complete the course.
+Participants will need a quiet place without interruption to allow for small group activities and discussion.
 Participants need to ensure they have a computer, internet access, uninterrupted time to participate in sessions, and course materials (which will be sent via FedEx to the address provided during registration).